Erastova-group/ClayCode/docs/pyr.md

 https://www.cambridge.org/core/journals/clay-minerals/article/beneficiation-of-the-puturge-pyrophyllite-ore-by-flotation-mineralogical-and-chemical-evaluation/2E4E88D5CF9A97EAFCE9E6997E2AB1DA

-There is no .CSV file, as quite simple set up, using 1 (or 2 if incl some Fe) UCs:
+There is no .CSV file, as quite simple set up, using 1 (or 2 if incl. some Fe) UCs:

 from the D21_UCs_infor.csv